Maui Surgical Errors Attorneys

 Talk With a Maui Medical Malpractice Attorney About Filing a Legal Complaint

-If you believe you are the victim of a surgical error that constitutes medical malpractice, you should engage an experienced and knowledgeable attorney who can effectively guide you through the mandatory steps and processes.
+If you believe you are the victim of a surgical error that constitutes medical malpractice, you should engage an experienced and knowledgeable medical malpractice attorney who can effectively guide you through the mandatory steps and processes.
 In the State of Hawaii, you must first take your case to the Medical Inquiry and Conciliation Panel (MICP), which utilizes a non-binding conciliation process to attempt to resolve your claim.
 We will file the claim with the MICP and pursue a settlement for your claim and, if necessary, we will file a personal injury or wrongful death medical malpractice lawsuit and take the negligent health care providers to court.